OWWL-Library-System/eg-docs/docs/circulation/check-in.md

 ### Retarget All Statuses

-Similar to Retarget Local Holds, but attempts to retarget holds for all item statuses.
-Must be used with Retarget Local Holds.
+Similar to _Retarget Local Holds_, but attempts to retarget holds for all item statuses.
+Must be used with _Retarget Local Holds_.

 :::tip

-Use Retarget Local Holds and Retarget All Statuses, especially for holdings staff.
+Use _Retarget Local Holds_ and _Retarget All Statuses_, especially for holdings staff.

 :::

 ### Capture Local Holds as Transit

-Local holds are given an In Transit status instead of being placed on the holds shelf.
+Local holds are given an _In Transit_ status instead of being placed on the holds shelf.

 ### Manual Floating Active

-Enables manual floating for items in configured Floating Groups.
+Enables manual floating for items in configured _Floating Groups_.
 Items float based on the "Manual" flag setting.

 :::caution